islomar/algorithms-and-data-structures/udactiy-technical-interview/README.md

     * Eulerian path: it travels through every edge at least once.
 You can finish on a different node to the initial one.
         - It's OK to have two nodes with an odd degree as long as they're the start and end of the path.
         - There is a method (see the video): O(|E|)
+        - Theorem.
+A finite undirected connected graph is an Euler graph if and only if exactly two vertices are of odd degree or all vertices are of even degree.
     * Eulerian cycle: you traverse every edge only once and you must end at the same node where you started.
         - A graph can only have Eulerian cycle if all vertices have an even degree or an even number of edges connected to them.
     * Hamiltonian path: it must go through every vertex once.
 It starts and ends within the same vertex.